nus-cs2103-AY2324S2/ip/docs/README.md

 ## Delete a task

-Use `delete` to delete a task by specifying the task index.
+Use `delete <task index>` to delete a task by specifying the task index.
 The task index must be a positive integer.

 Example: `delete 1`